Nikhil-1426/Voices-Unheard/README.md

 1.**Flutter / Dart**
 Used for building a seamless, cross-platform mobile application with an intuitive and engaging user interface designed to empower underrepresented communities.

-2.**Supabase**
+2.**Supabase and Firebase**
-Serves as the backend for storing user data, posts, community events, donation records, product listings, and transaction history, ensuring real-time synchronization and easy access.
+Serves as the backend for storing user data, posts, community events, donation records, product listings, images of products/posts and transaction history, ensuring real-time synchronization and easy access.

 3.**Supabase Auth**
 Provides secure user authentication and management while ensuring seamless and secure payment processing for donations and purchases within the community marketplace.

 4.**Figma**
 Used for designing and prototyping the app's interface, ensuring an aesthetically appealing and user-friendly experience.

+5.**Gemini AI**
+Gemini AI is used to provide educational insights by recommending relevant scholarships, mentorship programs, and career opportunities.

 # Hi, We are the makers of Voices Unheard ! 👋